ryanczm/Analytic-Musings/_posts/2022-09-24-thinking-about-thinking.md

 ## Semideterministic Framework

-For semi-deterministic fields, which is essentially computing, a system consists of nodes (tools) and edges (connections between nodes)
+For semi-deterministic fields, which is essentially computing, a system consists of nodes (tools) and edges (information/data flow)

-The job of a tool is to inputs and produces outputs.
+The job of a tool is to input information, transform it, and produce output information of a different kind.
 We can then make a connection via an edge of the output of a tool to other tools.
 We can then wrap this bunch of tools and edges to form another tool.

-So we can break down a tool into its respective tools and edges in a top down fashion.
+So we can break down a tool into its respective tools and edges of information in a top down fashion.

 <blockquote>
 Input → system (computation) → output.
 This is my core paradigm for understanding anything.